Could Getting an Out-of-State Conviction for DUI

 THE DRIVER LICENSE COMPACT (DLC):

 Membership in the DLC requires Florida and other member states to enforce the “one driver license theory.”
-This theory compels the Florida Department of Motor Vehicles to require that citizens applying for a Florida license must surrender any out-of state licenses.
+This theory compels the Florida Department of Motor Vehicles to require that citizens applying for a Florida license must surrender any out-of-state licenses.
 The DLC also requires Florida to maintain a complete driving record to determine not only your driving status in Florida, but any other states as well.
-Most worrisome, is the fact that other member states must report any traffic convictions, license suspensions and revocations to Florida, whereby Florida is required to then treat your out-of state traffic offense as if committed within its own borders.
+Most worrisome, is the fact that other member states must report any traffic convictions, license suspensions and revocations to Florida, whereby Florida is required to then treat your out-of-state traffic offense as if committed within its own borders.
 For example, if you get a ticket in one of the DLC member states, the department of motor vehicles in that state will relay the information to your home state, whereby the violation will add points to your driving record just as if the ticket had been issued in Florida.

 THE NON-RESIDENT VIOLATORS COMPACT (NRVC):